git-disl/CLDP/README.md

 ## Repository Status

 This repository is currently under construction.
+Eventually, it will contain the code for:

+- **Ordinal-CLDP** for collecting user data that stem from finite and discrete metric spaces.
+Examples include malware infection counts, letters and strings ordered by dictionary order, categorical domains with tree-structured domain taxonomy.
+- **Item-CLDP** for collecting user data that stem from non-ordinal discrete spaces.
+Examples include OS versions, merchant transactions, emojis, and so forth.
+- **Sequence-CLDP** for collecting user data that correspond to a *sequence of items*.
+Examples include computer log files, genomics (DNA sequences), web browsing histories, and location traces.

-We will be gradually cleaning and uploading our code.
+We will be gradually cleaning and uploading the code for these protocols.
 Please check back frequently!

 ## Project Status